genderkit/genderkit/_articles/getting-a-new-passport.md

 ### Where can I learn more?

 You can read more about obtaining or renewing passports on [the HM Passport Office website](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/251703/Applying_for_a_passport_additional_information.PDF).

+There is very detailed information on the exact rules for when a change of gender is permitted and what evidence needs to be provided in [this HM Passport Office document](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/974817/Gender_recognition_V8.pdf).